ihavethatonvinyl/blog/content/essays/my-vinyl-collection-jourrney.md

 However, if musical commodification is an inevitable part of listening, even for “non-commercial” styles, it does not hurt to have more of that created wealth find its way back into the creators’ pockets.
 As far as all “materialistic” hobbies go, vinyl seems alright to me.
 Maybe I’ll grab that copy of *Moon Pix*…

-Allen Hale is a music fan and writer from Massachusetts.
-He is currently a senior-year philosophy major at Vassar College, where he serves as Editor-in-Chief of *The Miscellany News*.
+ *Allen Hale is a music fan and writer from Massachusetts.
+He is currently a senior-year philosophy major at Vassar College, where he serves as Editor-in-Chief of The Miscellany News.
 When he is not writing, Allen also plucks the electric bass.
-Aside from music, he enjoys consuming cheap coffee, playing frisbee, watching Boston sports, and reading anything he can get his hands on.
+Aside from music, he enjoys consuming cheap coffee, playing frisbee, watching Boston sports, and reading anything he can get his hands on.*
+>
+> *I Have That on Vinyl is a reader supported publication.
+If you enjoy what’s going on here please consider donating to the site’s writer fund:[ venmo](https://account.venmo.com/u/Michele-Catalano2659) //[ paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*